John Donne, the poet, said that no man is an island unto himself.

 Voices and Choices is a national organisation with a local branch based in Chesham that helps people stay in their own homes by advising, supporting and working with partner agencies to provide the practical help.
 They can help as advocates when seeking help from others.
 Their website and newsletter have a lot of useful information.

-Voices and Choices website or 01494 784566
+Email ros@voicesandchoices.org.uk or 01494 784566

-Citizens’ Advice Bureau website
+Citizens’ Advice Bucks website

 Age UK is a national organisation with a branch in Aylesbury that covers the whole of Buckinghamshire.
 It also provides advice on benefits and where to seek practical help, help to live independently with, for example, exercise classes and, importantly, a befriending service to help combat loneliness.